MISP/misp-website/_posts/2020-09-30-How-To-Make-A-MISP-Import-Script.md

 ### Usage block

-We will go through the Python code and explain step-by-step eachb part.
+We will go through the Python code and explain step-by-step each part.

 It will be used by pyDoc, starts with """ and ends with """.
 You will here describe the usage for the script.